Brenda Carter

 Brenda Joyce Carter (née Canty; born September 10, 1954) is an American politician serving as a member of the Michigan House of Representatives since 2019, currently representing the 53rd district.
 She is a member of the Democratic Party.

 Early life

 Carter was born on September 10, 1954.
 Carter's father was John H. Canty.
 Carter's mother was Mary S. Wallace.
 Carter is the fifth oldest and she has twelve siblings.
 Carter attended high school in Detroit, Michigan.

 Education

 Carter attended Spring Arbor College, Michigan State University, and Oakland University.

 Career

 Carter was an engineering analyst for GM.

-Carter is a former interim assistant to the City Manager of City of Troy in Michigan.
+Carter is a former interim assistant to the City Manager of Troy, Michigan.
 In August 2018, Carter defeated Kermit Williams, Chris Jackson, Lone Bowman, Keyon Payton, and Mike Demand, and won the primary election for Michigan House of Representatives for District 29.
 On November 6, 2018, Carter won the election and became a member of Michigan House of Representatives for District 29.

 Following redistricting, Carter ran in the 53rd district in 2022, winning reelection.
 She was reelected in 2024.